Home Entrepreneurship The Dark Side of Entrepreneurship

 I am sure the employees in our company do not have any better views to share about me.

-Most of my friends think, “I am the luckiest guy on earth.”
+Most friends think, “I am the luckiest guy on earth.”

-They have their reasons to believe how lucky I am.
+They have their reasons for believing how lucky I am.

 At times, I wish we could trade places.

-There have been times when I have begged employees to not leave in the middle of projects (there goes my boss ego).
-Only to see them leave me to our mess.
+There have been times when I have begged employees not to leave in the middle of projects (there goes my boss’s ego), only to see them leave me to our mess.

-Now, you, as an Entrepreneur, can not go and cry your heart in front of anyone because you took the decision when everyone else opposed it.
+Now, you, as an Entrepreneur, can not cry your heart out in front of anyone because you made the decision when everyone else opposed it.

 You decided to change the world.
 You were the maverick who was to swim against the tide.